Blue wall (United States): States behind the blue wall

-2016: First breach of the blue wall
+2016: First breach

 States that traditionally voted blue (Democratic), but voted Republican in 2016 and 2024 are marked in red.
 Minnesota (a historic blue wall state), was won by Democrats by only 1.5% and Maine by 3% in 2016.
 Additionally, a congressional district in northern Maine gave the GOP one electoral vote.

 The Democrats' "lock" on these states had been called into question between 2012 and 2016, as several had been competitive in recent elections, and many had Republicans currently holding elected statewide office, generally either senator or governor.
 Blue wall states with a Republican senator included Pennsylvania, Wisconsin, and Maine.
 Those with a Republican governor included Massachusetts, Maryland, and Michigan.
-In addition to these 18 states, three others, Iowa, New Hampshire, and New Mexico, had only voted for the Republican once in the same six election cycles, giving their votes to George W. Bush in either 2000 or 2004 by a margin of no more than 10,059 votes.
+In addition to these 18 states, three others, Iowa, New Hampshire, and New Mexico, had only voted for the Republican once in the same six election cycles, giving their votes to Republican nominee George W. Bush in either 2000 or 2004 by a margin of no more than 10,059 votes.
 If included in the total, the votes behind the blue wall numbered 257, just 13 short of what is needed to win.
 Some in the mainstream media did, however, suspect the Democrats might lose Pennsylvania.

 Nate Silver had criticized the idea of the blue wall, pointing to a similar "red wall/red sea" of states that voted Republican from 1968 to 1988.
 He argued that the blue wall simply represented a "pretty good run" in elections, and that relatively minor gains in the popular vote could flip some of its states to Republican.
 This was seen in the 2016 election, where voters from manufacturing states traditionally behind the blue wall voted for Donald Trump, providing him the victory in Michigan, Pennsylvania, Wisconsin, and Maine's 2nd congressional district.
 Others have also posited that the states of Michigan, Pennsylvania, and Wisconsin had never definitively been "safe" for the Democratic Party, citing the close margins in those states in the 2000 and 2004 presidential elections and opining that the outsized margins of victory secured by Barack Obama in the elections of 2008 and 2012 may have created a false impression of their safety for Democratic candidates.

-2020: Resurgence of the blue wall
+2020: Resurgence

-During the 2020 United States presidential election, Democratic nominee Joe Biden won the states of Wisconsin, Michigan, and Pennsylvania.
+During the 2020 United States presidential election, Democratic former vice president Joe Biden narrowly won the states of Wisconsin, Michigan, and Pennsylvania.
 However, Biden carried these states only by 0.5–3 point margins, a considerable underperformance compared to Obama's margins in these states in 2008 and 2012.
 Long-term trends seem less favorable to Democrats in these states as they all voted to the right of the national average and many working-class white voters there have been moving towards the Republicans.